-The idea of ‘other me’ is Smith’s way of presenting the her that would take the abuse, and this new version that will stand up for herself.
+The idea of ‘other me’ is Smith’s way of presenting her that would take the abuse and this new version that will stand up for herself.
 She argues that the past her ‘wanders lost among’, the idea that she has lost a part of her identity as she submits to her boyfriend, losing herself as she fails to fight.
-This is someone she is leaving behind in the past, she changes as Semi-Splendid progresses, coming in to her independence.
+This is someone she is leaving behind in the past, she changes as ‘Semi-Splendid’ progresses, coming into her independence.

-Smith presents a different perspective here, she has projected herself outside the situation, watching herself stand up to her oppressor from third person perspective, ‘I watch you watching her’.
+Smith presents a different perspective here, she has projected herself outside the situation, watching herself stand up to her oppressor from a third-person perspective, ‘I watch you watching her’.
 This part focuses on her ‘rage’, Smith experiencing liberation as she fights back.

 She looks upon herself, seeing that she was just a ‘poor girl…who flits from grief to grief’ before she stood up for herself.
 This moment in which she argues and fights back separates a before and after in the poet’s life, she has become independent from this man who oppressed her for so long.

 The man in this situation even goes as far to suggest that ‘Love is never fair’, not enjoying this new version of Smith.
 The closing line of the poem rallies against this, ‘But do we — should we — care?’.
 The double use of an extended pause within this sentence shows the difference in the poet, she is able to take her time, express herself exactly how she wants, not needing to comply with the desires of her boyfriend.
 She states that ‘should we’ even care about ‘love’.
 If ‘love’ is something that keeps you pinned down, ‘flitting’ from ‘grief to grief’, why should you care about it.
 Smith urges women to speak up, fight back, take control, and grant self-empowerment.